pace-neutrons/Horace/documentation/user_docs/docs/manual/Plotting.rst

 ds2 (draw surface from 2 sources)
 =================================

-This routine is especially useful for making surface plots of dispersion relations, when used in conjunction with dispersion</code
+This routine is especially useful for making surface plots of dispersion relations when used in conjunction with dispersion.

-Make a surface plot of a 2D sqw or d2d object, with the signal array setting the contours and the error array (or another data source) providing the intensity.
+Make a surface plot of a 2D ``sqw`` or ``d2d`` object, with the signal array defining the contours and the error array (or another data source) providing the intensity.

 ::